renovatebot/renovate/docs/usage/configuration-options.md

 !!! note
     Make sure not to mix this up with the term `compatibility`, which Renovate uses in the context of version releases, e.g. if a Docker image is `node:12.16.0-alpine` then the `-alpine` suffix represents `compatibility`.

+## constraintsFiltering

+This option controls whether Renovate filters new releases based on configured or detected `constraints`.
+Renovate supports two options:

+- `none`: No release filtering (all releases allowed)
+- `strict`: If the release's constraints match the package file constraints, then it's included

+We are working on adding more advanced filtering options.

+Note: There must be a `constraints` object in your Renovate config for this to work.
+This feature is limited to `pypi` datasource only.

 ## defaultRegistryUrls

 Override a datasource's default registries with this config option.